 It also isn’t for everyone.
 Be honest with yourself – do you want to fail through pride or work with others who have skills that you don’t to realise your dream?

 When you are eating, sleeping and living your business it can be hard to create the space to honestly consider which role you should have.
 The TalentSpark team can help provide that clarity.
 For a confidential discussion on the future shape of your business get in touch.

-In Jane’s next blog she’ll provide some practical advice on how you can define the roles required for success and ascertain your perfect fit.
+Check out Jane’s next blog where she’ll provide some practical advice on how you can define the roles required for success and ascertain your perfect fit.